gdotdesign/elm-ui/Readme.md

 ```

 ## Documentation
-Currently the only documentation is the Elm documentation that you can generate with the `elm-make --docs=documentation.json` and then opening it with the **preview** feature in [http://package.elm-lang.org/help/docs-preview](http://package.elm-lang.org/help/docs-preview).
+Currently the only documentation is the Elm documentation that you can generate with the `npm run elm-docs` and then opening the `documentation.json` with the **preview** feature in [http://package.elm-lang.org/help/docs-preview](http://package.elm-lang.org/help/docs-preview).

 ## Contributing
 Any contributions are welcome, you should keep in mind the following when submitting a new **component**: